-The cumulative grade point average (CGPA) is calculated using all courses attempted/earned at Coastal Pines Technical College (CPTC) Learning Support courses are not calculated in the cumulative grade point average.
-The CGPA is an attempt to reflect the total credit instructional activity of the student.
+The Cumulative Grade Point Average (CGPA) is calculated using all courses attempted/earned at Coastal Pines Technical College (CPTC) Learning Support courses are not calculated in the cumulative grade point average.
+The cumulative GPA is an attempt to reflect the total credit instructional activity of the student.
 It is recalculated after each semester to include the current semester's grade(s).
-The CGPA is not affected by program of study, changes in program of study, or student classification.
+The CGPA is not affected by program of study, changes in the program of study, or student classification.
+The cumulative grade point average is that grade point average calculated on all attempts at all credit courses taken at Coastal Pines Technical College